 The usage of a keylogger is fully legal as long as a clear notice is displayed, informing the user of the monitored equipment about the presence of a keystroke logger.
 We encourage the use of this equipment only for the purpose of monitoring your own computer, especially for protecting children against online hazards.
 It is NOT LEGAL to use a keylogger for the purpose of intercepting third party data, especially passwords, banking data, confidential correspondence, etc. If in doubt, please seek legal advice before using a keystroke logger.
 A good starting point is the U.S. Department of Justice Letter on Keystroke Monitoring and Login Banners, according to which a clear notice should be displayed, warning that user keystrokes may be logged.

-The device will only work with almost all types of physical USB keyboards (it won't work with internal laptop keyboards).
+The device will work with almost all types of physical USB keyboards (it won't work with internal laptop keyboards).
 It works fine with wireless keyboards, with exception of Bluetooth keyboards.
-And finally the support for some gaming keyboards is not fully guaranteed, a few models will require using our generic series of USB loggers.
+Support for some gaming keyboards is not fully guaranteed, as they often use proprietary protocols.